 The process may take a few minutes to sync with the Updater Service.
 Refresh the page after a few minutes to ensure the timestamps are updated.

 If you have CLI access, you can issue the updatenow force command to give an update against ALL services at once.
-Then, running tail updater_logs, you will be able to see the process reach out to the Updater Service and perform the updates.
+Then, by running tail updater_logs, you will see the process reach out to the Updater Service, and perform the updates.

 Likewise, for each component, there is the option to 'update.'
 In the example below, for IronPort Anti-Spam, antispamupdate is issued:

 Or, you can run the 'force' update for the component.
 In the example below, for IronPort Anti-Spam, antispamupdate ironport force is issued:

 Using the CLI is not a requirement.
 For more information on the command line for your version of AsyncOS, see: CLI Reference Guide

 Note: Cloud Gateway customers that do not have command line access may request this to be enabled for their instance: Command Line Interface (CLI) Access